Bart Allen: Other versions

 Numerous versions of Bart have appeared throughout comics.

 Bar Torr

-After the DC universe was rebooted in 2011, a new incarnation of the character was introduced with a substantially rewritten history.
+After the DC universe was rebooted in 2011, a new character based on Bart Allen is introduced.
 Teen Titans (vol. 4) #1 opens with an amnesiac Bart six months prior to his first appearance, saving a mansion from a fire.
 He cannot explain how he is able to move at superhuman speeds, but he is certain that he has a connection to the Flash, and so begins to call himself "Kid Flash".
 The second issue identifies this Kid Flash as Bart Allen.
-Virgil Hawkins, a brilliant intern from S.T.A.R.
-Labs, performs diagnostic tests on Bart and concludes that Bart is not from the 21st Century, indicating that he may possibly be from the 30th Century.
-Based on his test, Virgil presents Kid Flash with a new uniform, one that can keep his molecules aligned.
-This Bart Allen is also hinted to be from the future as his flashes from the future and the Legion Lost team's recollection of him from their history indicate.
+Virgil Hawkins performs diagnostic tests on Bart and concludes that Bart is not from the 21st century, indicating that he may possibly be from the 30th century.
+Virgil presents Kid Flash with a new uniform that can keep his molecules aligned.